kuleuven/mango-portal/Custom-deployments.md

   MANGO_LOGOUT_ACTION = "user_bp.logout_basic"
 ```

 then the zone(s) are read and a login form is activated where any valid user can login using the correct iRODS credentials.
+Make sure that `IRODS_ZONES_CONFIG` points to a valid configuration.

 ### OIDC plugin (KUL specific, can be used for inspiration)